ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 </details>

 I included a step and reset method.
 The step method would use the given action to put a container (1, 2 or 3) in the environment and would return the observation, reward and wether the game is done or not.
 A game would end when either the yard is full, no container can be added to the current lay-out, or the ship has no containers left to unload.
-In one of these cases the environment would be reset for the next game.
+In any of these cases the environment would be reset for the next game.

 ### The Agent